 Getting started

-- Create a WordPress.org user account or log in if you have one already
+- Create a WordPress.org user account or log in if you have one already.

 - Sign up for an account on Slack using your WordPress.orgWordPress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ user account and join the #core-performance channel.
 This is where we hold all of our regular meetings and chats.
 Feel free to say hello!

-- Take a look at the #performance tag on the Make WordPress Core blog, Make WordPress Plugins blog, and Make WordPress Themes blog to see our recent chat agendas and summaries as well as other blog posts related to our team’s work
+- Take a look at the #performance tag on the Make WordPress Core blog, Make WordPress Plugins blog, and Make WordPress Themes blog to see our recent chat agendas and summaries as well as other blog posts related to our team’s work.

-- Install and test the Performance Lab plugin
+- Install and test the Performance Lab plugin and/or other sibling plugins that belong to it.

 Attend a bug scrub